streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 Note that there are some graphics which haven't been used yet, created for proposed or expected quests; maybe you don't even need to create an icon!

-A new icon can reuse the content of [other quest icons](res/graphics/quest), it can be based on openly licensed graphics.
+A new icon can reuse the content of [other quest icons](res/graphics/quest), it can be based on openly licensed graphics such as ones from [svgrepo.com](https://www.svgrepo.com/).
 See [the attribution file](res/graphics/authors.txt) for what was used so far.

 Keep similar style to existing ones and app in general.
 Once the quest icon is ready: